Fire and rescue services

 Don't swim in lakes and rivers.
 Hippos and crocodiles inhabit many lakes and rivers and are extremely dangerous.

-Uganda can experience natural disasters and severe weather, including:
+Uganda can experience extreme weather and natural disasters, including:

 The rainy seasons are from March to May, and October to November.